 Cancelling insurance policies

-If your insurance policies overlap or if you spotted a more interesting offer elsewhere, you cannot cancel your current insurance contract without notice.
-With most insurance policies, you are contractually bound for a year and you have to wait until the annual due date.
-By law, the exact date at which to send the cancellation should be stated on the first page of your contract, but that is not always the case.
-Most insurers simply mention that you have to send a registered letterthree months before the due date.
-Consequently, a contract due to expire on August 14th, will need to be cancelled by May 13th at the latest.
-Don’t be caught out.
-If you don’t cancel in time, your contract will automatically be renewed for a year.
+If your insurance policies overlap or if you find a more appealing offer elsewhere, you cannot cancel your current insurance contract without notice.
+With most insurance policies, you are contractually bound for a year and must wait until the annual due date.
+However, some contracts are for three years, allowing better rates to be negotiated.
+By law, the exact date for sending the cancellation should be stated on the first page of your contract, but this is not always the case.
+Most insurers simply state that you must send a registered letter three months before the due date.
+Consequently, a contract set to expire on 14th August must be cancelled by 13th May at the latest.
+Don’t let yourself be caught out.
+If you fail to cancel in time, your contract will automatically be renewed for another year.

 Who can help me ?